Dynamical correlation functions in the Ising field theory: The quantum Ising chain and Ising field theory

 which signals that the scaling field theory is relativistically invariant.
 Equation \eqref{eq:reldisprel} shows that $c$ plays the role of the speed of light and the fermions have mass $m=\Delta/c^2$.

-In what follows, we will extensively use the relativistic rapidity $\theta$ in terms of which the momentum and energy are given by $p=mc\sinh\theta$ and $E=mc^2\cosh\theta$, respectively.
+In what follows, we shall focus on the thermodynamic limit $L\to\infty$ where summations like that in Eq.\ \eqref{eq:FFH} become integrals.
+We will use extensively the relativistic rapidity $\theta$ in terms of which the momentum and energy are given by $p=mc\sinh\theta$ and $E=mc^2\cosh\theta$, respectively.
 From hereon, we set both the speed of light and Planck's constant to 1, i.e. we work in units where $c=1,\hbar=1$.